On optimal prediction of missing functional data with memory: Bridge prediction laws for partially observed Gaussian processes

 holds in law.
 Note that~\eqref{eq:integrable-variance} trivially holds under~\eqref{eq:bounded-var}.
 Rephrasing, under~\eqref{eq:bounded-var}, we assume that $X$ belongs to the separable Hilbert space $L^2([0,T])$ almost surely.

 \begin{rem} The integral in \eqref{eq:fredholm} stands for the Wiener integral with respect to the Brownian motion.
 In general, Wiener integrals

 can be defined for any function $f \in L^2([0,T])$.
 A more complete exposure on the topic is available in Appendix \ref{sec:appendix-Gaussian}. \end{rem} For $t\in[0,T]$, let $H^X_t$ be the first chaos of $X$, that is the closure (in $L^2(\Omega)$) of the linear space spanned by $X_s, {s\in [0,t]}$ (see also Definition \ref{def:first-chaos}).
 We introduce the following assumption that stands throughout the article. \begin{ass} The centered and separable Gaussian process $X$ satisfies \eqref{eq:bounded-var}.
-Furthermore, there exist a kernel $K$ and a Brownian motion $W$ such that \eqref{eq:fredholm} holds exactly, and $H^X_T = H^W_T$. \end{ass} Assumption \ref{assu:standing} is natural and certainly not very restrictive.
+Furthermore, there exist a kernel $K$ and a Brownian motion $W$ such that \eqref{eq:fredholm} holds exactly, and $H^X_T = H^W_T$. \end{ass} Assumption \ref{assu:standing} is a natural assumption and certainly not very restrictive.
 Indeed, whenever \eqref{eq:bounded-var} is satisfied, we obtain that \eqref{eq:fredholm} holds in law.
 Assumption \ref{assu:standing} therefore merely states that the underlying Brownian motion drives the process $X$ directly and \eqref{eq:fredholm} holds as an equality instead of only as a representation in law.
-The additional condition $H^X_T = H^W_T$ is also very natural.
-Indeed, this simply means that, when the whole interval $[0,T]$ is concerned, the process $X$ shares the same amount of randomness as the driving Brownian motion $W$.
-More precisely, the Karhunen-Lo\`eve expansion of $W$ is
+The additional condition $H^X_T = H^W_T$ is also natural and not restrictive.
+Indeed, this simply means that, when the whole interval $[0,T]$ is considered, the process $X$ shares the same amount of randomness as the driving Brownian motion $W$.
+More precisely, write the Kosambi-Karhunen-Lo\`eve expansion of $W$ as